There are three types of arthritis that commonly affect the body: Osteoarthritis (OA), Rheumatoid Arthritis (RA) and Gout.

 OA is uncommon before the age of 40 and is more common in women than men.
 Though the exact cause of OA is unknown, it is probably due to the fact that as we age, we tend to put on weight and thereby put more pressure on our joints, so our muscles become weaker and our body loses its ability to heal itself.
 When OA occurs in younger people, it is usually because the joint cartilage has been damaged through injury (such as a sprain or fracture), a bacterial or viral infection or even through overuse of a particular joint as is common in farmers (hips), plumbers (knees) and footballers (knees and ankles).
 Arthritis Research UK estimates that 8 million people in the UK are affected by OA but only 1 million seek treatment.

 RA is a chronic inflammatory condition that affects the synovial membranes within the joints.
 The synovial joint lubricates the joints and because of this we have thousands of them all over our body.
-Therefore, any joint can be affected but RA particularly affects the hands, feet, wrists, ankles and knees… and tends to occur symmetrically.
+Therefore, any joint can be affected but RA particularly affects the hands, feet, wrists, ankles, knees, and tends to occur symmetrically.
 RA tends to affect the smaller joints such as the fingers and toes first, so feet are often one of the first places to be affected.
 Symptoms usually strike the toes first and may then affect the back of the feet and the ankles.
 The joints may enlarge and even freeze in one position so they can’t extend fully.

 Unfortunately, RA is the more aggressive type of arthritis, as the immune system is essentially attacking the joints for no reason.
 RA often results in more severe deformity of both the hands and feet.
 However, the lungs, heart and liver can also be affected.